 - Copy of scale’s purchase receipt

-What should I include in the package when shipping a scale for repair or replacement?
+What should I include in the package when shipping a scale for replacement?

 Do I need to do anything to my scale before sending it for a warranty claim?